QuiltMC/rfcs/structure/0007-community-team.md

 Trainee Community Moderators should be excluded from the voting process until they graduate.

-Trainee Community Moderators must spend at least one week in this position before they can be promoted to Community Moderator, pending a review of their performance and discussion by the rest of the Community Team.
+Trainee Community Moderators must spend at least two weeks in this position before they can be promoted to Community Moderator, pending a review of their performance and discussion by the rest of the Community Team.
 Trainee Community Moderators must be appointed democratically, following the process outlined later on in this document.